microsoft/ApplicationInsights-Java/test/smoke/README.md

 	include ':test:smoke:testApps:MyTestApp'
 	```

+Note: your test application should have a "health check" endpoint at the root.
+For example, if your application is deployed with the root context `/MyApp` then `/MyApp/` should return a 200 response with a non-empty body when the application is healthy.
+This is used to determine when the application is successfully deployed.
+The body content is arbitrary, but must be non-empty.

 ### Add a test case/class
 In the current system, test cases are coupled with the test application.
 So, you must have created a test application in the previous section to create a test case.